VanessaEberhard/VanessaEberhard/README.md

 ## 🚀 About Me

 🎓 I am Vanessa Eberhard, a **Front End Web Developer** (specializing in **React Applications**) at Swisscom.
-In September 2022 I will start with my Bachelor of scienece in IT.
+In September 2022 I will start with my Bachelor of Science in IT.

 ✈️ Even outside the technical world, I am always interested in developing new skills.
 In my free time I like to **travel** and **meet new people**.
 This complements well with my interest in **improving my language skills**.